duneanalytics/projects/readme.md

-# PROJECT PAGES ARE GETTING DEPRECATED SOON
+# PROJECT PAGES ARE DEPRECATED

-We're in the process of rolling out more customization features for profile pages, which will replace these projects.
-Contact bernat@dune.com to learn more.
+Use team profiles instead.

 As a result, **we've stopped processing PRs in this repo.**